CodeGreenGL/survbu/readme.md

 ## Team Green
 # Survey Builder
-This is readme for the Team Green survey builder repository.
+This is readme for the Team CodeGreen survey builder repository.

 Important files: